sunscrapers/data-apps-demo/README.md

 * Install `pre-commit` ([link](https://pre-commit.com/))

 ## Testing
-To check all three data apps, we've chosen to use `Playwright`, a useful tool for crafting E2E tests that address the key aspects.
+To evaluate and test all three data apps, we have employed `Playwright`, a powerful tool for crafting end-to-end (E2E) tests that cover essential aspects of the applications.

-How to execute e2e tests:
+### How to Execute E2E Tests
-* Use command `make up` to run all needed services
+* Use the command `make up` to run all the required services
-* Use command `make tests-run` to execute all e2e tests
+* Execute the command `make tests-run` to run all E2E tests